What Is a USDA Certified Biobased® Product?

 Biobased Product Categories

 Products that fall within the USDA’s 139 biobased categories cover a broad range of user needs.
 Examples include liquid cleaning supplies, crop fertilizers, lubes and bioplastics.
-To distinguish the goals of the BioPreferred program, raw biomass elements such as grains, soybeans, marine plants, forest residues and fuel are not classified as biobased products.
+To distinguish the goals of the USDA BioPreferred Program, raw biomass elements such as grains, soybeans, marine plants, forest residues and fuel are not classified as biobased products.

 Category Additions and Updates